What Are Planks?

-Sitting on the floor with extended legs, lift the body up as you place the palms on the floor behind you with your fingers pointing towards feet.
-Squeeze the buttocks in, engage abs, keep torso stable, and hold.
+Sitting on the floor with extended legs, lift the body as you place the palms on the floor behind you with your fingers pointing towards your feet.
+Squeeze the buttocks in, engage the abs, keep the torso stable, and hold.
 You can point the fingers where you feel comfortable.

 This movement adds substantial difficulty to the standard plank exercise.
 To perform the extended plank, a person begins in the push-up position and then extends the arms or hands as far forward as possible.
 If you have a workout partner, try alternating clapping opposite hands.